EmaSuriano/oss-project-dashboard/README.md

 This project can be used in two ways:

 - Login directly inside the [live app][app-link].
 See [Basic setup](#basic-setup).
 - Host your own dashboard in order to showcase your maintained projects to others.
-See [Advanced Setup](#advanced-setup).
+See [Host your own Dashboard](#host-your-own-dashboard).

 ## Screenshots 🖼